Maxmani/reimaden-mods-documentation/docs/en/voile/types/entity-condition-types/moon-phase.md

 }
 ```

-This example checks if the entity's current dimension has a moon and it is not a full moon.
+This example will check if the entity's current dimension has a moon and it is not a full moon.